Please note the date change to the weekend of June 1st and 2nd. Keep your fingers crossed for good riding weather.

 To help us with planning, please click here to register.

-We will meet at the east side of LBL on US-68/KY-80, just west of the bridge over Lake Barkley.
+We will meet at 9:30am on the east side of LBL on US-68/KY-80, just west of the bridge over Lake Barkley.
 Parking is on the north side of the highway, and there is plenty of parking available.
 I will have some repair/adjustment tools, grease, chain lube, floor pump, work stand, and some spare tubes and patches.
 Hopefully no major repairs will be needed before, during, or after the ride but we’ll be prepared for the usual (and some of the unexpected).
-We’ll leave from the parking area around 10am.
+We’ll roll out from the parking area around 10am.

 There is no cost for these rides.
 If you want to chip in a little for the Saturday post-ride cookout, that would be appreciated, but it’s neither expected nor required.
-There is a nice surprise planned for the midpoint of Saturday’s ride.

 If folks are interested, we’ll head over to Casey Jones Distillery near Hopkinsville to sample some genuine Kentucky moonshine.
 We can take a tour, or just try some samples.
 I need to know if y’all would like a tour so I can let them know, OK?